line72/usbmdistros/website/content/products/babies_in_the_bardo-self-titled.md

 ---
-title: "Babies In The Bardo - Self-Titled"
-date: 2021-06-13T12:22:20
-draft: false
+actualPrice: $8.00
+album: Self-Titled
-artist: "Babies In The Bardo"
+artist: Babies In The Bardo
-album: "Self-Titled"
 categories:
 - Tape
+date: '2021-06-26T15:16:23'
+draft: false
 images:
-    - "/images/covers/babies_in_the_bardo-self-titled.jpg"
+- /images/covers/babies_in_the_bardo-self-titled.jpg
-thumbnailImage: "/images/covers/babies_in_the_bardo-self-titled-thumb.jpg"
-actualPrice: $8.00
 inStock: true
+thumbnailImage: /images/covers/babies_in_the_bardo-self-titled-thumb.jpg
+title: Babies In The Bardo - Self-Titled
 ---

 ## Tape